OakesLab/AFT-Alignment_by_Fourier_Transform/README.md

 link and citation will be added in due course.

 ## FFTAlignment_batch.m
 This routine uses a vector field of alignment directions using small sub-windows in the real space image to calculate an alignment order parameter.
-It calls the function `FFTAlignment.m`
+It calls the function `FFTAlignment.m`.
   * _Input_: a folder containing grayscale images in .tif format
-  * _Output_: an array containing an alignment order parameter averaged across each image
+  * _Output_: an array containing an alignment order parameter averaged across each image; analysis parameters; input images overlaid with angle vector field (optional)
   * _Parameters_:
     * `Window size [px]` = Size of the sub-windows in pixel
     * `Window overlap [%]` = Percentage of window overlap